HaNiya21/HaNiya21/README.md

 ## About Me

 - **🌍 Location:** Charlotte, NC
+- **🎓 Education:** Masters of CS with Information System and HCI from the University of North Carolina at Charlotte (Graduating December 2025)
 - **🎓 Education:** Bachelor of Science in Computer Science from the University of North Carolina at Charlotte (Graduating December 2024)
 - **💼 Current Role:** Undergraduate Teaching Assistant at UNCC and Data & Marketing Intern at Ripple Match
-- **🔧 Skills:** Java, Python, HTML, CSS, JavaScript, SQL, Flask, Node.js, Svelte
+- **🔧 Skills:** Java, Python, HTML, CSS, JavaScript, SQL, Flask, Node.js, React
 - **📜 Certifications:** Google UX Design Professional Certificate

 ## What I’m Working On